HelenGlover/Digital-Garden/_notes/What is in a Name.md

 title: What is in a Name?
 labels:
     - Independent Research
-description: Giving independent research credibility through structure
+description: Giving independent research credibility through traditional structures
 ---

 The value of research is often measured by external markers that signals credibility within a field from being invited to give a talk to publishing in a scholarly journal.
 Academia also has a familiar quantifiable rhythm; you know how long it should take to complete a PhD, how many papers you should produce, and which metrics define progress toward tenure.
 From this perspective, independent research can seem like a low-stakes detour around years of formal training.